KyleMcMaster/payroll-processor/README.md

 For performing any of the following operations ensure the following:

-- The Azure Storage Emulator & Azure Comsos Db Emulator are running
+- The Azure Storage Emulator & Azure Cosmos DB Emulator are running
 - The functions API project (see: `PayrollProcessor.Functions.Api` above) is running

 To initialize the data storage structure (a few tables and a queue):